Jordash Kiffiak

 (Some aspects of these earlier years are chronicled in more detail in an interview by Seumas Macdonald.)

 It is worth noting that, while living in Zurich from 2013-2017, I further developed my German speaking skills.
 Working as a post-doctoral researcher at the University of Zurich during some of this time, conducting significant aspects of my professional and personal life in German, I became further convinced of the great benefit of becoming fluent in all aspects (hearing, speaking, writing and reading) in a foreign language in order to have true reading fluency.
-I also enjoyed the support there for my unconventional language teaching approach from Prof. Dr. Joerg Frey, also Theresa Heilig and Christoph Heilig, for which I am very grateful.

 Then in 2018 I decided to dedicate the majority of my work time to developing Greek learning and teaching materials and offering courses.
 This brought me to the official founding and launch of ΟΜΙΛΕΙΝ in 2019.